mohdalibasha123/recipe/README.md

     - Encapsulates all calls to the Spoonacular API.
     - Constructs URLs, attaches the API key, and maps responses to internal DTOs.
 - **Model/DTO layer**
+    - Defines request and response objects such as:
+        - `RecipeSearchReq`, `RecipeInformationReq`, `RecipeNutritionInformationReq`
-    - Defines `RecipeSearchReq`, `RecipeInformationReq`, `RecipeNutritionInformationReq`, `RecipeSearchRes`, `RecipeDto`, `Nutrition`, etc.
+        - `RecipeSearchRes`, `RecipeDto`, `Nutrition`, etc.
     - Decouples external API models from internal API contracts.

-This separation improves:
+This structure improves:

 - Maintainability.
-- Testability (each layer can be tested individually).
+- Testability (each layer can be tested independently).
-- Clarity when adding new features or changing external integrations.
+- Clarity when adding new features or adjusting external integrations.

 ---

 ### 2. Secure API Key Handling (Backend as Middleware)

-Key design choices for security:
+To protect the Spoonacular API key:

-- The Spoonacular API key is **not hardcoded** in code.
+- The key is **not hardcoded** in the source code.
-- It is externalized as:
+- It is provided as an environment variable:

-    - `spoonacular.api_key=${SPOONACULAR_API_KEY}` in `application.properties`.
+    - In `application.properties`:
+      ```properties
+      spoonacular.api_key=${SPOONACULAR_API_KEY}
+      ```

+    - At runtime via:
+        - Docker environment (`-e SPOONACULAR_API_KEY=...`), or
-    - The environment variable `SPOONACULAR_API_KEY` set at runtime.
+        - OS/terminal environment variable.

-- Only the **backend** ever sees the key:
-    - The React frontend never receives it.
+- The React frontend never sees the key and never talks directly to Spoonacular.
-    - It is not logged or exposed via Swagger.

 This ensures:

 - Secrets are not committed to version control.
 - Different environments (dev/test/prod) can use different keys without code changes.
-- The backend safely acts as a **middleware** between the client and Spoonacular.
+- The backend safely acts as a **secure proxy/middleware** between the client and Spoonacular.

 ---

 ### 3. Swagger / OpenAPI Integration

-The project integrates **springdoc-openapi** to automatically generate:
+The backend uses **springdoc-openapi** to automatically generate:

 - **Swagger UI** at `/swagger-ui.html`.
 - **OpenAPI specification** at `/api-docs`.

-Advantages:
+Benefits:

-- API documentation stays in sync with the code.
+- API documentation is always in sync with the code.
-- Reviewers and frontend developers can explore endpoints and payloads easily.
+- Easy exploration of endpoints and models.
-- Quick manual testing without needing a separate client.
+- Simple manual testing without additional tools.

 ---